There Is More to Software Than Just Code

 The agent writes that code too.
 Observability, test coverage, infrastructure automation — things that used to compete with the core product for my time are just more tasks for the agent.

-Security is different.
-For anything standardized — authentication, session management, encryption — use proven tools.
-Delegate authentication to an identity provider through OpenID Connect.
-Use battle-tested libraries for the rest.
-These problems are solved; the worst thing you can do is try to solve them again, whether by hand or by AI, shooting yourself in the foot.
+I handle security differently.
+For standardized concerns — authentication, session management, encryption — I use proven tools rather than letting agents improvise them.
+I delegate authentication to an identity provider through OpenID Connect, and use battle-tested libraries for the rest.
+These problems have been solved by others.
+Solving them again, whether by hand or by AI, creates new vulnerabilities.

-Where it gets harder is application-specific security: authorization rules, data isolation, input validation tied to your domain.
-These you have to build yourself.
-Even here, the key is using established libraries consistently across the application and not letting the AI improvise security-related code on its own.
-AI makes the same subtle mistakes humans do — and subtle is exactly where security breaks.
+Application-specific security is harder: authorization rules, data isolation, input validation tied to the domain.
+There’s no library that covers these — they have to be written for the specific application.
+I still use established libraries for the building blocks that do exist, and I don’t let the AI improvise security-related code on its own.
+AI makes the same subtle mistakes humans do, and those mistakes do more damage in security than anywhere else.

 The dangerous part

-AI agents are inventive.
-Give them a goal and a set of tools, and they’ll find creative ways past obstacles.
-This is a strength when they’re solving the problem at hand.
-It’s a concern when they have access to anything beyond what they need.
+Given a goal and a set of tools, agents find creative ways past obstacles.
+That helps when the goal is the problem in front of them.
+It worries me when they have access to more than they need.

 If an agent can see production database credentials — because they’re in an environment variable somewhere reachable — it will eventually use them.
 Not maliciously.
 It’ll be diagnosing a test failure and decide to verify against production.
 It might just as well drop the whole thing.
 These catastrophic mistakes happen, and they’d happen to inexperienced humans too.

-The answer is straightforward: sandbox everything.
-Give agents only what they need.
-I run all agents in a restricted environment where they can do whatever they want — and I make sure that environment has no access to anything else without my explicit permission.
+I sandbox the agents and only give them what they need for the task.
+I run them in a restricted environment where they can do whatever they want — and I make sure that environment has no access to anything else without my explicit permission.

-This is not about trusting the agent.
 The agent is not to be trusted.
 It needs to operate in a tight verification loop — tests, review, constrained access.
 Without that, the results are unreliable.
-Given an activity that can be predicted well from instructions and previous examples, it’ll produce excellent results.
-Give it open-ended judgment calls without verification, and it’ll produce plausible nonsense.
+It produces excellent results on activities that can be predicted from instructions and previous examples.
+When the judgment calls are open-ended and there’s no verification, the output is plausible nonsense.

 What this means